Explore The Walt Disney Family Museum in San Francisco

 The Walt Disney Family Museum is open daily from 10 am to 6 pm, except January 1, Thanksgiving Day, and December 25.
 It's located at 104 Montgomery Street in the San Francisco Presidio (94929).
 Note that it is not on Montgomery Street in downtown San Francisco.

 Admission is $25 for adults, $20 for seniors over 65 and students with valid ID, $15 for youth 6 to 17, and free for kids under 5.
+There is an additional charge for some special exhibitions.
 Purchase tickets at the museum or online in advance.
-Film screenings are free after museum admission, but you can purchase tickets for $7 general or $5 youth to just see the movie.
+Film screenings are free after museum admission, but you can purchase tickets for $10 general or $8 youth to just see the movie.

 To get there from Marin, take Highway 101 over the Golden Gate Bridge and follow Doyle Drive to Lombard Street.
 Turn right at Lyon Street, then make a hard right onto Gorgas Avenue and bear left.
 Turn left on O'Reilly Avenue, then right onto Edie Road, left onto Girard Avenue, then (finally) right onto Lincoln Boulevard and into the parking area.

 Plenty of parking is available around the museum in the Main Post lot or around the Presidio.
-Parking in the Presidio costs $1.20 per hour or $7 for the whole day.
+Parking in the Presidio costs $1.80 per hour or $9 for the whole day on weekdays or $2.10 per hour or $9.50 per day on weekends.
 You can also take Golden Gate Transit into San Francisco and then take the free PresidiGo Shuttle into the park.

 For more info, visit www.waltdisney.org.